Vineeth-Avvaru/Aus-Weather-Dashboard-Backend/README.md

 Priority
-1 : Need for function/Deadline
+Priority 1 : Need for function/Deadline
-2 : Bug for correctness
+2 : Feature implementation
-3 : Bug/Feature implementation
+3 : Bug
 4 : Good to have feature

 TO Do: